Key takeaways

 |---|---|---|

-| Entry-level small office | S | 4–16 budget IP cameras + basic NVR. |
+| Entry-level small office | T (S only on legacy stock) | 4–16 IP cameras + basic NVR. |

 | Modern small-to-mid | T + G | 4K H.265 cameras, edge SD recording, central VMS. |

-| Enterprise AI surveillance | T + G + M | Analytics cameras, Timescale metadata, MQTT broker. |
+| Enterprise AI surveillance | T + G + M | Analytics cameras, metadata store, MQTT broker. |

 | Campus with access control | T + G + M + A + C | Above + door controllers, card readers, unified UI. |

-| Distributed low-connectivity | S or T + G (heavy) | Body-worn, vehicle, remote sites with intermittent backhaul. |
+| Distributed low-connectivity | T + G (heavy edge) | Body-worn, vehicle, remote sites with intermittent backhaul. |

-Vendor adoption reality check
+Vendor adoption and the NDAA/FCC reality

-Mini case — a 400-camera hospital migration
+Mini case: a 400-camera hospital migration

 What an ONVIF consumer really costs to build

 Estimates below assume our Agent Engineering-accelerated workflow.
 Non-accelerated teams should budget 40–60% more hours.
+Numbers cover the ONVIF integration only, not the VMS UI, user management or storage plumbing around it.

 | Scope | Fora Soft hours | Includes |